 - Tax-favored income: Income from an annuity option is partially taxable.

-Honestly, there's a number of reasons.
-Nonqualified annuities are a popular, flexible retirement planning tool.
-They can be used to accumulate money and provide a nice supplemental retirement income.
+Non-qualified annuities are a popular, flexible, retirement planning tool.
+They can be used to accumulate money and provide a supplemental retirement income.

 - Lifetime income: Variable annuities have lots of options for lifetime guaranteed income.
 Options include income for the lifetimes of two people, called joint and survivor.